AndreaLN25/AndreaLN25/README.md

 # 💫 About Me:
 👋 Hi there!
 I'm Andrea, a 27-year-old programmer from Barcelona 🌍.
-Eager to learn and ready for exciting projects.
-Let's build something awesome together! 💻✨
+Eager to learn and ready for exciting projects.💻✨

 ## 🌐 Socials: